*This information also applies to Firefighters Pension Scheme members.

-The annual allowance (sometimes referred to as AA) is set by HMRC and is the maximum your pension can increase by in a tax year before tax charges are imposed.
-All your pension savings in the Fund, as well as any AVCs, contributions to personal pensions or any stakeholder arrangements you may be making, are added together each year to determine your Pension Input Amount (PIA).
+The annual allowance (sometimes called AA) is set by HMRC.
+It is the maximum your pension can increase by in a tax year before you receive a tax charge.
+All your benefits in the fund, and any AVCs and contributions to personal pensions or stakeholder arrangements, are added together each year to work out your pension input amount (PIA).
 This is tested against the annual allowance for each tax year.

 1 April 2011 to 31 March 2012 £50,000

 1 April 2012 to 31 March 2013 £50,000

 1 April 2013 to 31 March 2014 £50,000